camilaferc/rramen/README.md

 <kbd><img src="/images/plan-many-to-region-line-removed.png" /></kbd>

-Instead of removing/adding a whole route, the user can also enable/disable individual stops from a given route.
-This can be done by either selecting/unselecting the desired stops on the sidebar menu or by selecting/unselecting routes from a given stop on the map, as shown below.
+Instead of adding/removing a whole route, the user can also enable/disable individual stops from a given route.
+This can be done by either selecting/unselecting the desired stops on the sidebar menu or by selecting/unselecting routes from a given stop on the map, as shown below (unselected routes are shown in gray).

 <kbd><img src="/images/plan-many-to-region-remove-stop.png" /></kbd>

 ##### Removing/adding road segments
+Finally, RRAMEN also allows planners to remove/add road segments and the analyze the impact of those changes.
+In order to do so, you must right click the map on the desired road segment.
+A popup box will be displayed to confirm your selection, as shown below (left side figure).
+The selected road segments will be removed from the road network and be displayed on the sidebar menu.
+A selected segment can be added back to the network by checking its corresponding checkbox on the sidebar menu.

 <kbd><img src="/images/plan-many-to-region-remove-seg-ex.png" width="200px" /></kbd> <kbd><img src="/images/plan-many-to-region-remove-seg.png" width="650px"/></kbd>

 ### 2. Installation & Setup